Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-ldap.md

-# Integrate your Liberty application with Azure Active Directory Domain Service via Secure LDAP
+# Integrate your Liberty application with Microsoft Entra Domain Service via Secure LDAP

-In this guide, you will integrate your Liberty application with Azure Active Directory Domain Service (Azure AD DS) via Secure LDAP for security.
+In this guide, you will integrate your Liberty application with Microsoft Entra Domain Services (Azure AD DS) via Secure LDAP for security.
 The Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
 You learn how to:
 > [!div class="checklist"]
 >
-> * Set up Azure Active Directory
+> * Set up Microsoft Entra
 > * Prepare your application
 > * Prepare application image
 > * Deploy sample application